saniya-imroze/CRUD-Resize-Component/README.md

 ### Start the back end server:

-cd backend
+- cd backend
-npm start
+- npm start

 ### Start the front end development server:

-cd frontend
-npm start
-Start the front end development server: bash
-Copy code
-cd frontend
+- cd frontend
-npm start
+- npm start

 Access the application in your web browser at http://localhost:3000.